 Q17 What puts you off re-visiting a spa?

-ID: 1 The staff and food being too healthy.
+ID: 1 The staff and food are too healthy.

-ID: 2 Poor communication between staff and customer; lack of skills solving problems and making decisions; unfriendly staff and therapists who are not passionate about the job they are doing.
+ID: 2 Poor communication between staff and customers; lack of skills in solving problems and making decisions; unfriendly staff and therapists who are not passionate about the job they are doing.

 ID: 3 Bad customer service